amazon-archives/startup-kit-nodejs/README.md

 # AWS Startup Kit Node.js Workload

-An example AWS Elastic Beanstalk project built using Node.js as the platform.
-It includes a RESTful API created with Express.
-Use this example to test out your VPC and database setup on AWS, or as a starting point for your own projects.
+A sample AWS Elastic Beanstalk project built using Node.js as the platform.
+It provides a RESTful API created with Express, for a simple use case:  a TODO app.
+Use this sample to test out your VPC, app, and database setup on AWS.
+In other words, you can use the sample app to make sure the different parts of your infrastructure are communicating with each other.
+Afterwards, simply replace this sample app with your own app.

+Follow the instructions directly below to launch the sample app on AWS, or if you would prefer to check how it runs locally first, skip to the section **STEPS TO BUILD AND RUN LOCALLY**.

 ### LAUNCHING THE APP ON AWS